merely-useful/r-rse/course-design.md

     - Code coverage (with covr)
     - With devtools

-- Build management
+- Build management and workflow
     - With devtools
+    - Running local CRAN checks
     - General workflow (load_all, test, check)
-    - Maybe with drake?
-        - Cover it minimally or as a later stand-alone topic.
-        - Drake is (maybe?) more targeted to data analysis pipelines, not package dev
     - Pre-push running test, build, and check
     - Continuous integration using GitHub Actions

 - Developing documentation and tutorials on usage
     - Vignettes, README (with rmarkdown and usethis)
     - Function documentation (with roxygen2), part 2
-    - learnr tutorials via `use_tutorials()`?
     - Running spell checks and styling (with spelling and styler)

 - Exposing your package to the world with a website: